OpenDSA/OpenDSA/RST/source/Development/Bintree.rst

 Deleting from a Bintree requires that sibling leaf nodes be merged together if they are empty.
-Just like an insert operation can cause many levels of splitting, a delete operation can cause many levels of merging..
+Just like an insert operation can cause many levels of splitting, a delete operation can cause many levels of merging.

 Assume that we want to print out a list of all records that are within a certain distance :math:`d` of a given point :math:`P`.